 A more comprehensive outline is available in the RSO Handbook.

-For assistance in starting a student organization please contact the staff in The Student Organization Center located in Kirkhof Center room 0008.
-Please make a point to come speak with us or call (616) 331-2360.
+For assistance in starting a student organization, please contact the SOC staff - Kirkhof Center 0008.
+Make a point to come speak with us or call (616) 331-2360.

-New organizations can be started at any time during the academic year.
+New organizations can be started at any time during the Fall & Winter semesters.
 Please do not register a new organization during the summer until the first week of class.
 There are no SORB meetings held in the summer to review statuses.
-However, new organizations are still able to participate in Campus Life Night and MAX-It Out without final approval.
+However, new organizations are still able to participate in the Fall Campus Life Night and MAX-It Out without final approval.

 Below is a list with descriptions of each classification of student organization.